aitorSTL/python-binance/README.rst

 This repository is a fork from https://github.com/sammchardy/python-binance

-Added faster orderbook (pull request https://github.com/sammchardy/python-binance/pull/577)
+Added faster orderbook (pull request https://github.com/sammchardy/python-binance/pull/577 by https://github.com/gabriel-milan)

 If I need some feature I will try to code it myself and contribute to the original project
 ------------------------------------------------------------------------------------------